taddeseanb/kenya-hub/docs/user/index.md

 5. A `Story` is a function that allows you to create and share interactive stories directly from your map.
 It contains a video with an explanation of how to create them.
  ![mapviewer story](./img/mapviewer_story.PNG)

 6. `Share/Print` generates a link to your created map, which you can share with colleagues.
-Anything that you have added to the map viewer will be shown in the shareable link.
+Anything you have added to the map viewer will be shown in the shareable link.
       You can also use this button to download your created map as an image.
  ![mapviewer share](./img/mapviewer_share.PNG)